MS-DOS and Windows command line mscdex command

 LH C:\WINDOWS\COMMAND\MSCDEX.EXE /D:MSCD001

-Remember that the above example, if used, must have the same device driver name as the CD-ROM driver in the config.sys.
+Remember that if you use the example above must have the same device driver name as the CD-ROM driver in the config.sys.

 Errors and issues

-When booting I receive message "MSCDEX is already running" and if I continue, all programs will stop running.
+When booting, I receive the message "MSCDEX is already running," and if I continue, all programs stop running.

-It is likely that you have more than one MSCDEX statement in your autoexec.bat.
+It's likely you have more than one MSCDEX statement in your autoexec.bat.
 Edit the autoexec.bat and place a REM in front of one of the MSCDEX lines in the autoexec.bat.
-Additional information about editing the autoexec.bat can be found on our autoexec.bat and config.sys page.